LUCompSoc/constitution/README.md

 ## Provisions

 1. Any complaints about the running or operations of the Society should initially be discussed with the President and then follow the procedures set out in bye-law D10 of the Union Constitution.
 Please do not hesitate to contact us directly with any inquiries.
-2. The whole or any part of this constitution may be altered, amended or deleted at any GM or at the AGM.
+2. The whole or any part of this constitution may be altered, amended or deleted at the AGM.
 Any changes shall require a qualified majority.
 3. The Society may be dissolved at an AGM, provided that at least 21 days' notice of the intention to dissolve the Society has been given to the official mailing list.
 At least two thirds of the votes cast must be in favour of the motion for Dissolution for it to be effective.
-4. In the event of the dissolution of the society, its assets shall be given to the University society with the most similar interests, as determined by the final GM.
+4. In the event of the dissolution of the society, its assets shall be given to the University society with the most similar interests, as determined by the AGM.

 ## Sponsorship